 In addition to our advocacy work, in 2018 we piloted and delivered a number of tools for good health.
 We continue working on improving health hardware - the infrastructure we take for granted.

-Here is a summary of some of the things we have already delivered.
+Here is a summary of some of the things we delivered in 2018, and then in 2019.
 Click it to download a printable version.

 "Lexie Ward of Apatula, NT painted her washing machine.